 There are four teams at St Mary’s which allows for over 150 girls to compete for their school every Friday afternoon.
 The girls participate competitively from Grade 3 and all events are run on a relay system.

 Tennis is offered from Grades 1 to 7.
 The emphasis is on basic ball skills in Grade 1, progressing to the basic technique on all the strokes in Grades 2 and 3.
 Mini nets, smaller rackets and softer balls are used to encourage rallying.

 Some players progress to a Grade 4 and 5 squad which practises once a week.
 Friendly matches are arranged during the first and third terms.
 Other players are encouraged to attend social tennis, which is offered in the first and third term.

 St Mary’s enters four teams in the Junior League which is played in the first and third terms.
 This gives many players a chance to play in matches.
 Apart from the league matches, the players participate in the Junior School Singles and Doubles Championships held in the third term.

 St Mary’s participates in the Sun City Private Primary Schools tournament held during the August holidays.

 Water polo is a physical game requiring fitness, ball skills and co-ordination.
 At St Mary’s we strive to develop the sport from a young age and the girls are encouraged to work as a team and to motivate one another in the pool.
 Our teams range from U11 to U13.
 The young St Mary’s water polo players show much promise for the future.

-The U13 team competes in various junior water polo festivals.
-They take part in the U13 St Stithians Invitational tournament and have placed in the top three of this national tournament for the past two years.
+The U13 team competes in various junior water polo festivals,including the U13 St Stithians invitational tournament.

 In 2018, we introduced the U13 St Mary’s Water Polo Championship and hope that this tournament will grow into a national tournament.